riccardodivirgilio/starthere/readme.md

 ## Create a new repo
 you can either create a new repo or fork this one

+## Clone the repo locally
+by clicking on the button CLONE OR DOWNLOAD and then to OPEN IN DESKTOP

 ## Give your instructor write permissions
 you need to give write permission to that repo to your tutor and to @alisonkimball in instructors.csv you can find a list of all instructors.